Fresh Pesto

 QUANTITY AND INGREDIENTS

-3 cups packed basil leaves, stems removed (or other fresh leafy herb or green or combination)
+3 cups packed basil leaves, stems removed (or other fresh leafy herb or green or combination, consider kale), washed and throughly dried

 3 cloves garlic, smashed